Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Conclusion

 \section{Conclusion}

-We have studied the (leading) Ruelle-Pollicott resonances in 3-site translationally invariant qubit circuits with conserved magnetization, which correspond to the (leading) eigenvalues of the truncated operator propagator in the limit of no truncation.
-Our main result is that the quasi-momentum $k$ dependence of the leading Ruelle-Pollicott resonance $\lambda_1$ can be used to extract the transport properties.
-Specifically, for diffusive systems, we have $\abs{\lambda_1(k)} = \e{-Dk^2}$ for small $k$, allowing us to numerically determine the spin diffusion constant $D$.
-For large $k$, the leading resonance is not related to transport and governs the decay of the respective correlation functions.
+We have studied the (leading) Ruelle-Pollicott resonances in translationally invariant qubit circuits \diffa{with 3-site magnetization-conserving gates}. \diffa{The resonances were obtained from} the (leading) eigenvalues of the truncated operator propagator in the limit of no truncation.
+Our main result is that the quasi-momentum dependence of the leading Ruelle-Pollicott resonance $\lambda_1$ can be used to extract the transport properties.
+Specifically, for diffusive systems, we have $\abs{\lambda_1(k)} = \e{-Dk^2}$ for small \diffa{quasi-momenta} $k$, allowing us to numerically determine the spin diffusion constant $D$.
+For large $k$, the leading resonance is not related to transport and governs the decay of respective correlation functions.
 We also argue for the existence of a continuum of eigenvalues below the leading diffusive resonance, $\abs{\lambda} < \e{-Dk^2}$, which controls non-exponentially decaying correlation functions, for instance, due to power-law hydrodynamic tails.

 Even though our analysis was limited to a specific qubit circuit model, we expect our conclusions about the Ruelle-Pollicott resonances to be generic for systems with exactly one U(1) conserved quantity.
-In particular, the final expression for matrix elements of the truncated propagator in Eq.~\eqref{eq:prop_mel} [or, in case of larger operator spreading, Eq.~\eqref{eq:prop_mel_gen}] hold for any quantum circuit, for example, with a different arrangement of gates or higher local dimension.
+In particular, the final expression for the matrix elements of the truncated propagator in Eq.~\eqref{eq:prop_mel} [or, in the case of larger operator spreading, Eq.~\eqref{eq:prop_mel_gen}] hold for any quantum circuit, for example, with a different arrangement of gates or higher local dimension.
 An interesting open question is generalizing the truncated propagator to Hamiltonian systems.